-If love, attraction and general rapport is dependant on how easily people connect and like your energy, then wouldn’t it be more fruitful for you to work on your character rather than aimlessly try to look like someone else?
+If love, attraction, and general rapport are dependent on how easily people connect with and like your energy, then wouldn’t it be more fruitful for you to work on your character rather than aimlessly try to look like someone else?

 I suppose that is the silver lining to assuming that you’re ugly.